What is frostbite?

 How do I treat frostbite?

-If your child comes in from outside complaining that hands, feet or other body parts are sore, here’s what to do:
+If your child comes in from outside complaining that their fingers, toes or other body parts are sore, here’s what to do:

 - Gently remove any clothing covering the area.